sberbank-ai-lab/LightAutoML/README.md

 **Important 2**: to take a look at this report after the run, please comment last line of demo with report deletion command.

-For more examples, in `tests` folder you can find different scenarios of LAMA usage:
+For more examples, in `tests` folder you can find different scenarios of LightAutoML usage:
 1. `demo0.py` - building ML pipeline from blocks and fit + predict the pipeline itself.
 2. `demo1.py` - several ML pipelines creation (using importances based cutoff feature selector) to build 2 level stacking using AutoML class
 3. `demo2.py` - several ML pipelines creation (using iteartive feature selection algorithm) to build 2 level stacking using AutoML class